-Thursday 20th July, Wednesday 16 August, Tuesday 12 September – and more dates will be added throughout 2017.
+Wednesday 18th October, Thursday 16th November, Tuesday 12th December – and more dates will be added …

 BUT if you have arrived before 8.00, we can go on chatting till all hours.
 This is an open meeting at the President’s Atrium Bar/Lounge – see venue details below.

 At one of these, the six people who came liked talking to each other so much, they agreed to come again next month – and five of them did!